 As a travel card, it’s fairly modest in its rewards.
-Cardholders will get 2x points for Delta purchases and 1x points on everything else.
+Cardholders will get 2x miles for direct Delta purchases and 1x miles on everything else.

-If you check bags on Delta four times per year, then you will make up the $95 annual fee.
-The complimentary first checked bag benefit is extended to everyone on the cardholder’s reservation.
+If you check bags on two round-trip Delta flights per year, then you will make up the $95 annual fee (See Rates & Fees).
+The complimentary first checked bag benefit is extended to up to eight additional passengers traveling on the cardholder’s reservation.
 The savings could be substantial depending on how many people are traveling with bags and how often.

 The big value here is earning rewards through Delta, which gets you 2 miles per dollar.
 Purchases are not limited to airfare; you can also earn the 2x miles when you buy Sky Club memberships and day passes, Delta vacation packages, in-flight items and seat upgrades.

-The sign-up bonus is 50,000 bonus miles after you spend $2,000 on the card in purchases in your first three months.
-You’ll earn an additional 10,000 bonus miles after spend another $1,000 with your new card within your first six months.
-That offer expires Nov.
-8, 2017.
+The welcome bonus is 30,000 bonus miles after you spend $1,000 on the card in purchases in your first three months.
+Also, earn an additional $50 statement credit after you make a Delta purchase with your new card within your first 3 months.

 Unlike other business credit cards, this one does not tailor rewards toward business expenses outside of travel.
 If you or your company doesn’t travel much, there’s not much this card can offer you.

 One key difference between the consumer and business versions of this card, however, is that you can easily add employee cards at no additional fee.
-Your employees’ expenses can help earn you miles.
+(See Rates & Fees) Your employees’ expenses can help earn you miles.